cloudmobi/AndroidSDK/AdMob_Mediation_Integration_Guide_For_Android.md

 This guide instructs you step-by-step on how to set Cloudmobi live as an Ad Network on the Admob Mediation platform.

-Currently we support Rewarded Video and Interstitial for mediation.
+Currently we support Rewarded Video, banner and Interstitial for mediation.

 #### Before You Start